7 Best Flood Insurance Companies of 2022

 Excess flood insurance is also for those who live in a community that does not participate in the NFIP.

-Available in all of the US, excess flood insurance not only covers high-risk flood zones but also towns or communities that have lower risks.
+Available in all of the US, excess flood insurance covers high-risk flood zones and towns or communities with lower risks.

 You purchase excess flood through independent insurance agents or from a home or renters insurance company.